 1: “I can teach English in China without a degree.”

 Nope!
 You really can’t.
 Not anymore, at least.
 Here’s why:

-Although you don't need to have any teaching experience or a formal teaching credential, the Chinese government have been busy tightening things up on the Z visa front over the past few years.
+Although you don’t need to have any teaching experience or a formal teaching credential, the Chinese government has been busy tightening things up on the Z visa front over the past few years.
 Nowadays, reputable teaching jobs in China now require successful candidates to hold a bachelor’s degree of some kind.

 Z visa in a nutshell

 Back up a minute, I hear you say.
 What’s a Z visa?

 Well, a Z visa just so happens to be the only visa that allows overseas teachers to legally work in China.
 Needless to say, it’s critical that you’re working in China under the proper legal status.
 This means you’ll need to abide by the Chinese government’s regulations – or they won’t grant you a visa in the first place.
 Pretty standard stuff.

 Takeaway: if a school or a recruiter claims that you don’t need a degree to land a teaching job in China, beware.